The Parkinson’s Stages

 Parkinson’s disease is a slowly developing neurological disorder that affects the body.
 It is classified as a “movement disorder” because it changes your brain’s ability to control parts of your body at will.
 Other movement disorders include cerebral palsy and Tourette syndrome.

-When most people think about Parkinson’s disease, the recognizable symptoms tend to come to mind such as shaking, tremors and stiff.
+When most people think about Parkinson’s disease, the recognizable symptoms tend to come to mind such as shaking, tremors, and stiffness.
 However, everyone does not experience Parkinson’s disease in the same way.
 Parkinson’s disease is a progressive disorder that impacts the nervous system, and it worsens over time.

 If you or a loved one has been diagnosed with Parkinson’s disease, you may be wondering what the future holds.
 Your doctor will use a rating scale to determine the progression of the disease.
 The scale consists of five stages to evaluate the condition.
 The following information helps explain the stages and symptoms of Parkinson’s disease progression.